Car classification

 Governments and private organizations have developed car classification schemes that are used for various purposes including regulation, description, and categorization of cars.

 The International Standard ISO 3833-1977 Road vehicles – Types – Terms and definitions also defines terms for classifying cars.

 Summary of classifications

 The following table summarises the commonly used terms of market segments and legal classifications.

 Market segments

 Microcar / kei car

 Microcars and their Japanese equivalent— kei cars— are the smallest category of automobile.

-Microcars straddle the boundary between car and motorbike, and are often covered by separate regulations to normal cars, resulting in relaxed requirements for registration and licensing.
+Microcars straddle the boundary between car and motorbike, and are often covered by separate regulations from normal cars, resulting in relaxed requirements for registration and licensing.
 Engine size is often 700 cc or less, and microcars have three or four wheels.

 Microcars are most popular in Europe, where they originated following World War II.
 The predecessors to micro cars are voiturettes and cycle cars.
 Kei cars have been used in Japan since 1949.

 Examples of microcars and kei cars: